agent-network-protocol/anp-agent-example/README.md

 [中文版本](README.cn.md) | English

-A minimal example demonstrating ANP (Agent Network Protocol) implementation using FastANP and ANPCrawler.
+This repository shows how to build and exercise an ANP (Agent Network Protocol) remote agent and companion clients.
+Documentation and implementation details live under `src/`; start there when you evaluate or extend the project.

 ## Overview

-This example includes:
-- **Remote Agent**: A complete ANP-compliant agent (server) using FastANP
-- **Local Client**: An ANPCrawler-based client that discovers and interacts with remote agents

-## Quick Start
+- **Remote agent**: A FastANP-powered server in `src/remote_agent.py` exposing echo and greeting interfaces.
+- **Local clients**: `src/local_agent.py` and `src/local_agent_use_llm.py` demonstrate how to discover, authenticate against, and invoke remote agents.
+- **Hosted environment**: The latest remote agent build is deployed and reachable via `https://agent-connect.ai/agents/test/ad.json`, so you can test without running local infrastructure.

-### Prerequisites
+## Prerequisites

-- Python 3.9+
-- uv (recommended) or pip
+- Python 3.9 or newer
+- [uv](https://github.com/astral-sh/uv) for dependency resolution and execution

-### Installation
+## Installation

 ```bash
 git clone <repository-url>